vic-cristina/cms-graphcms-app/README.md

-# Learning how to handle data in a blog with Hygraph by following
+# Learning how to handle data in a blog with Hygraph

 [Open Replay Blog](https://blog.openreplay.com/interacting-with-form-data-using-next-js-and-hygraph)